zhullyb/monyhar/monyhar/testing/variations/README.md

 The config file is a dictionary at the top level mapping a study name to an array of *study configurations*.
-The study name in the configuration file **must** match the FieldTrial name used in the Chromium client code.
+The study name in the configuration file **must** match the FieldTrial name used in the Monyhar client code.

 > Note: Many newer studies do not use study names in the client code at all, and
 > rely on the [Feature List API][FeatureListAPI] instead.
 Nonetheless, if a